Design-Computing/Design-Computing.github.io/docs/week1.md

 - Ensure you have your dev environment set up.
 - In the week1 folder, complete: - exercise1.py - write your journal in README.md
+- That means that if you kept up in class, no homework this week!
+It's a great chance to read some of the articles below.
+They won't teach you python, but they _will_ broaden your mind.

 #### Readings